Study experimental time resolution limits of recent ASICs at Weeroc with different SiPMs and scintillators

-Time delay (i.e. time difference for single photo-electron (p.e) events only) between two triggers or two leading edges time stamps is estimated in this analysis as described below.
-The two triggers are the trigger of the ASIC under study (Liroc, Radioroc) and the trigger of the HF electronics in the case of SPTR measurement.
-Whereas for CTR measurement, both triggers are triggers of each ASIC.
+Time delay (i.e. the time difference) between two triggers or two leading edges time stamps is estimated in this analysis as described below.
+The two triggers are the trigger of the ASIC under study (Liroc or Radioroc) and the trigger of the HF reference readout.
+A detailed schematic of the time delay measurement and the different triggers is shown in Figure \ref{fig:Trigger_DeltaT}.

-The events contained within the single p.e peak (corresponding to single-photon triggers) are selected with respect to their energy value and the histogram of the time delay signal is plotted.
-The full width at half maximum (FWHM) of the time delay histogram yields the SPTR or CTR.
+The events contained within the single photo-electron (p.e.) peak (corresponding to single-photon triggers) are selected and the histogram of the time delay signal is plotted.
+The full width at half maximum (FWHM) of the time delay histogram yields the SPTR.

-The right end of the spectrum (i.e. delay histogram) has a tail that can be a result of delayed signals generated by photons that get converted deeper in the junction as described in \cite{FitTail1, FitTail2}.
+The right end of the spectrum (i.e. delay histogram) has a tail that can be a result of delayed signals generated by photons that get converted deeper in the junction as described in \cite{FitTail1, FitTail2, FitTail3}.
 A Gaussian fit does not account for tails.
 Hence, a Gaussian convoluted with an exponential probability distribution (an exponentially modified Gaussian function) is used to fit histograms (described through equation \ref{eq2} and \ref{eq3}).

 where erfc is the complementary error function defined as